 Where will Team Wisconsin be staying during the USA Games?

-- Team Wisconsin and the teams from other state programs will be staying in the dormitories on campus at the University of Washington.
+- Team Wisconsin and the teams from other state programs will be staying on the Disney resort in Orlando Florida.

 Will the USA Games be televised?

-- ESPN will be the official broadcaster for the 2018 USA Games in Seattle.
+- ESPN will be the official broadcaster for the 2022 USA Games in Orlando.
 Stay tuned to your local listings or ESPN’s online programming for their schedule of USA Games coverage.
 Fans can also get updates on USA Games coverage as well as competition results by following us on Facebook, Twitter or Instagram.